emberjs/rfcs/text/0757-default-modifier-manager.md

 ## Detailed design

-_A Default Manager is not something that can be chosen by the user, but is baked in to the framework as a default so that a user doesn't have to build something to use a non-framework-specific variant of the three constructs: Helpers, Modifiers, and Components._
+_A Default Manager is not something that can be chosen by the user, but is baked in to the framework as a default so that a user doesn't have to build framework-specific wrappers in order to use modifiers, (or whatever the manager is managing -- helpers, etc).
+This reduces the overall API surface area and boilerplate of the framework, allow developers to lean more on general JavaScript.

 The desired usage of a plain function in a template should be:
  - convenient